Depression and Anxiety Disability Attorney

 Is It Difficult to be Approved for Disability for Depression or Disability for Anxiety?

 In most cases, the SSA will deny SSDI or SSI benefits for people with depression or anxiety because of the subjective nature of the diagnosis.
-To increase your chances of being initially approved or receiving an approval upon appeal, consult with a disability attorney who can gather and present the kind of strong evidence needed to win your case.
+To increase your chances of being initially approved or receiving approval upon appeal, consult with a disability attorney who can gather and present the kind of strong evidence needed to win your case.
 Call the Law Office of Daniel Berger today to schedule an appointment with a social security disability lawyer who may be able to help you win your SSDI or SSI case.